Si1verMac/zoom-picker/README.md

 # zoom-picker
-Pick random name for zoom participant to share screen.
+Pick a random name for a zoom participant to share screen.